 The transition from high school to college can be a challenging time for both students and parents.
 For parents of students with disabilities, this transition can be even more difficult.
 Prior to college, parents have often played a major role in advocating for their children's disability needs and were heavily involved in their child’s progress in school.
 However, when students are in college, they need to take the lead in their journey to academic success and their maturation process into adulthood.

-Help your student prepare for their transition to college during their senior year of high school by having them progessively assume more responsibility for academic progess.
+Help your student prepare for their transition to college during their senior year of high school by having them progressively assume more responsibility for academic progress.
 Often first year students are ill- equipped for the kind of responsibility that they will encounter in college.
 Your student can build up skills and abilities by taking more responsibility for their own educational and personal profess while in high school.
 Parents can help encourage their student to problem-solve and tackle situations independently, while offering their support and help, if needed.

 Have conversations with your student geared toward helping them become comfortable with discussing their disability and any limitations that stem from it.
 This will assist the student in being able to communicate their need for accommodations in specific areas and it can also assist them in discussions they have with the instructors or others from whom they seek assistance.